Tua Tagovailoa Player Prop Bets for NFL Week 7 | Miami vs. Atlanta 10/24/2021

 Recent Performances

-- In last week's outing against the Jaguars, Tagovailoa racked up 329 yards while completing 70.2% of his passes, while tossing two touchdowns with one interception.
+- In last week's matchup with the Jaguars, Tagovailoa completed 70.2% of his passes for 329 yards, while tossing two touchdowns with one interception.

-- He also added 22 yards on three carries, averaging 7.3 yards per carry without a touchdown.
+- He also carried the ball three times for 22 yards, averaging 7.3 yards per attempt on the ground.

-- Tagovailoa has put up 329 passing yards (109.7 per game) and has a 70.2% completion percentage this year (33-of-47) over his last three games, while throwing two touchdowns and one interception.
+- Tagovailoa has thrown for 329 passing yards over his last three games (109.7 per game) and has a 70.2% completion percentage (33-of-47), throwing two touchdown passes with one interception.

 Tagovailoa's Miami Teammates